The Military in Spain: Modernizing Forces for the Future

 • F/A-18 Hornets

-Transport capabilities are provided by C-130 Hercules and A400M Atlas aircraft.
+Transport functions are fulfilled by C-130 Hercules and A400M Atlas airplanes, enabling rapid troop and equipment deployment.

-Air defense systems and early warning aircraft complement these assets, providing comprehensive air space control and surveillance capabilities.
+Additionally, air defense systems and early warning aircraft provide comprehensive airspace control and surveillance capabilities.

 Military Installations and Bases